Wednesday, 29 December 2010

 Barnoldswick from hill, showing the last remaining mill chimney

+Lancashire was famously one of the "cradles" of the industrial revolution in eighteenth and nineteenth century England.
 Many small towns, such as Barnoldswick, Colne and Burnley, had numerous large mills where cotton was woven and exported throughout the world.
 It is difficult to imagine now.
 These towns, surrounded by beautiful green hills, are quiet and the mill chimneys are gone, except for the occasional museum piece.

-ng the only remaining steam textile mill in the world, at Queen Street Textile Museum in Burnley.
+I had the privilege of visiting the only remaining steam textile mill in the world, at Queen Street Textile Museum in Burnley.
 This mill is preserved intact, just as it was when it closed a few decades ago.
 It is a perfect example of how the huge boilers created steam for the engine room, which then powered a great wheel, whose energy was transmitted throughout the entire factory to power individual looms.
 The racket in these mills was literally deafening.
 Another visitor told me that her mother eventually became completely deaf from this work.

 Boiler room